aksqrd/ORM/README.md

 ![CodeGen](images/codegen1.jpg)

 The Code Generation Tool will allow the user to point to any SQL Server 2000 Database and generate code on a per table basis or generate code on all the tables in that database.
-The code generated will consist of an Insert/Update stored procedure, a dynamic Get stored procedure, a Business Class with two functions(A save() function, allowing me to call the Insert/Update stored procedure the tool created and a load() function, allowing me to pass a single or multiple parameters to the Get stored procedure the tool created retrieving a recordset based on the criteria passed) and a Data Access Layer Class called by the save() function of the business class which in turn calls the Insert/Update stored procedure the tool created allowing me to insert if the record ID is not present or update based on the ID i have provided.
+The code generated will consist of an Insert/Update stored procedure, a dynamic Get stored procedure, a Business Class with two functions(A save() function, allowing me to call the Insert/Update stored procedure the tool created and a load() function, allowing me to pass a single or multiple parameters to the Get stored procedure the tool created retrieving a recordset based on the criteria passed) and a Data Access Layer Class called by the save() function of the business class which in turn calls the Insert/Update stored procedure the tool created allowing me to insert if the record ID is not present or update based on the ID I have provided.
 If the information passed was intended for insertion, then the process will also return the new record ID.

 ## Using the code